PPGOME/NerdMinigames/README.md

 | Instant Health | INSTANT_HEALTH || Haste | HASTE |
 | Saturation | SATURATION ||||

+And going back to the beginning regarding the game's handling of time, let's look at the command we made again: `/nerdarena addeffect <arena id> HUMANS SPEED 1 600 360`.
+At the end, you can see the numbers 600 and 360.
+600 indicates that this starts at the beginning of the round.
+599 would be 1 second into the round.
+For the second number, 360, that's 600 minus 240.
+We do that because 240 seconds is 4 minutes, meaning we want to end this effect 4 minutes into the round.

+It can be a bit confusing, but tinkering around with it will help it make more sense, so play around!

 # Current Roadmap
 - [X] Let players define an area for an arena